New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and

 \subsubsection{An alternative approach to Betti number estimation}

 In our earlier discussion, as well as in several related works~\cite{schmidhuber2022complexity, lloyd2016quantum, hayakawa2022quantum, berry2024analyzing, mcardle2022streamlined}, the quantum algorithm for estimating (normalized) Betti numbers relies on the basic identity $\beta_r = \dim \ker (\Delta_r)$.
 Accordingly, the goal of these approaches (see, e.g.,~\cref{fig: betti_workflow}) is to construct the combinatorial Laplacian $\Delta_r$ and then estimate the dimension of its kernel.
 This remains one of the most standard methods for computing Betti numbers of a given complex.

-As stated in~\cref{thm: estimatingbettinumbers}, the complexity of estimating the $r$-th Betti number of a complex $K$ scales as approximately $\sim {|S_r^K|}/{\beta_r}$.
-Thus, for the algorithm to be efficient, it is necessary that $\beta_r$ is comparable to $|S_r^K|$—that is, the complex must exhibit \emph{large} Betti numbers.
-At first glance, this might seem counterintuitive: higher Betti numbers correspond to a more intricate topological structure, characterized by a larger number of ``holes''.
+As stated in~\cref{thm: estimatingbettinumbers}, the complexity of estimating the $r$-th Betti number of a complex $K$ scales approximately as $\sim {|S_r^K|}/{\beta_r}$.
+Thus, for the algorithm to be efficient, it is necessary that $\beta_r$ be comparable to $|S_r^K|$—that is, the complex must exhibit \emph{large} Betti numbers.

+At first glance, this may appear counterintuitive: higher Betti numbers correspond to more intricate topological structures, characterized by a larger number of ``holes.''
 Motivated by this observation, we investigate the opposite regime—when $\beta_r$ is small—and explore whether an efficient algorithm can still be devised.
 Interestingly, such an algorithm does exist, and it naturally emerges from our earlier procedure for testing whether two given cycles are homologous.

-To describe the method, we recall a foundational definition: the $r$-th homology group of a simplicial complex is given by

-and the $r$-th Betti number is defined as the dimension of this quotient space.
-A more formal treatment is provided in~\cref{sec: reviewalgebraictopology} and~\cref{sec: TDA}.
-By definition, the dimension of a vector space is equal to the maximal number of linearly independent vectors contained in it.
-This observation leads to a natural strategy: we attempt to identify elements of $H_r$ and count how many are linearly independent, from which $\beta_r$ can be inferred.